openstack-archive/fuel-plugin-lma-collector/doc/user/source/alarms.rst

 assigned to the *controller* cluster (or in other words) to the nodes assigned to the *primary-controller* or *controller* roles.

-This alarm tells the system that any node that is associated with the *controller* cluster is claimed to be critical (severity: 'critical') if any of the rules in the alarm evaluates to true.
+This alarm tells the system that any node associated with the *controller* cluster is claimed to be critical (severity: 'critical') if any of the rules in the alarm evaluates to true.